mr7495/Pistachio-Counting/README.md

 # Introduction of a new Dataset and Method for Detecting and Counting Pistachios based on Deep Learning

-Pistachio is a nutritious nut that has many uses in the food industry.
-Iran is one of its largest producers, and pistachio is considered as a strategic export product for this country.
-This product has a great variety, most of which are cultivated in Iran and taken to other countries.
-Pistachios are sorted based on the shape of their shell into two categories: Open-mouth and Closed-mouth.
+Pistachios are nutritious nuts that are sorted based on the shape of their shell into two categories: Open-mouth and Closed-mouth.
 The open-mouth pistachios are higher in price, value, and demand than the closed-mouth pistachios.
-In the countries that are famous in pistachio production and exporting, there are companies that pack the picked pistachios from the trees and make them ready for exporting.
-As there are differences between the price and the demand of the open-mouth and closed-mouth pistachios, it is considerable for these companies to know precisely how much of these two kinds of pistachios exist in each packed package.
-In this paper, we have introduced and shared a new dataset of pistachios, which is called Pesteh-Set.
-This dataset is prepared by a company in Iran and has been recorded from a cell-phone camera above the line that transported the pistachios.
-Pesteh-Set includes 6 videos with a total length of 167 seconds and 561 moving pistachios.
-It also contains 423 labeled images that totally include 3927 labeled pistachios.
-At the first stage, we have used RetinaNet, the deep fully convolutional object detector for detecting the pistachios in the video frames.
-In the second stage, we introduce our method for counting the open-mouth and closed-mouth pistachios in the videos.
-Pistachios that move and roll on the transportation line may appear as closed-mouth in some frames and as open-mouth in other frames.
-With this circumstance, the main challenge of our work is to count these two kinds of pistachios correctly and fast.
-Our introduced method performs very fast with no need for GPU, and it also achieves good counting results.
-The computed accuracy of our counting method is 94.75%.
-Our introduced methods can be remotely performed by using the videos taken from the implemented cameras that could monitor the pistachios.
+Because of these differences, it is considerable for production companies to precisely count the number of each kind.
+This paper aims to propose a new system for counting the different types of pistachios with computer vision.
+We have introduced and shared a new dataset of pistachios, including six videos with a total length of 167 seconds and 3927 labeled pistachios.
+Unlike many other works, our model counts pistachios in videos, not images.
+Counting objects in videos need assigning each object between the video frames so that each object be counted once.
+The main two challenges in our work are the existence of pistachios’ occlusion and deformation of pistachios in different frames because open-mouth pistachios that move and roll on the transportation line may appear as closed-mouth in some frames and open-mouth in other frames.
+Our novel model first is trained on the RetinaNet object detector network using our dataset to detect different types of pistachios in video frames.
+After gathering the detections, we apply them to a new counter algorithm based on a new tracker to assign pistachios in consecutive frames with high accuracy.
+Our model is able to assign pistachios that turn and change their appearance (e.g., open-mouth pistachios that look closed-mouth) to each other so does not count them incorrectly.
+Our algorithm performs very fast and achieves good counting results.
+The computed accuracy of our algorithm on six videos (9486 frames) is 94.75%.

 Pesteh-set is available on https://github.com/mr7495/Pesteh-Set